michaelhaaf/2W6-W23/md/lectures/week4.md

 }
 ```

-### Font Shorthand Live Demo

-This [live demo (MDN)](https://developer.mozilla.org/en-US/docs/Web/CSS/font#frame_live_sample) illustrates how the `font` shorthand property affects a paragraph element.
-Try toggling the various options in the form to see all of the `font` properties that can be set, and to preview their effect on the sample text.

-<iframe width="100%" height="425px" frameborder="0" id="frame_live_sample" src="https://yari-demos.prod.mdn.mozit.cloud/en-US/docs/Web/CSS/font/_sample_.live_sample.html"></iframe>

 # The Box Model

 *This section was adapted from [The Odin Project](https://www.theodinproject.com/lessons/foundations-the-box-model) and [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model) course notes.*